Protecting Your Neck: Posture and Body Mechanics

 - Keep your knees at or slightly below the level of your hips.

 - Sit up straight, with feet flat on the floor.
 If your feet don't touch the floor, use a footrest.

 - Avoid sitting or driving for long periods.
 Take frequent breaks.

 To protect your neck while sleeping:

-Sleep on a mattress that supports you, with a pillow under your neck.
+- Sleep on a mattress that supports you.